aliceclmte/clmte-woocommerce-integration/README.txt

 Under WooCommerce->Settings, there is a tab called CLMTE.
 Click on it and you should see two fields named "API Key" and "Organisation ID".

 == Changelog ==

+= 1.0.1 =
+* Tested with Wordpress 5.8
+* Added additional translations to plugin

 = 1.0.0 =
 * Initial Release